jitesoft/docker-cfssl/README.md

 ## Tags

-Tags follow the keybase version numbering standard (prefixed with `v`) and the latest version is also tagged `latest`.
+Currently, the latest tag is supplied (which is the master branch of the cfssl github repository).

 ### Docker Hub